 The paper maps were glued together to form a composite.
 Upon transferring the lines from the one-inch to the two-and-a-half-inch maps it became clear that some of the alignments were not acceptable to the new limits of tolerance, but what was more interesting was that other lines appeared to be an excellent fit.
-I spent several months with this map, researching and visiting all the relevant sites, these included all tumuli and pre-historic sites, and all pre-reformation churches and chapels, wondering at the possibility that they may have superseded pre-Christian religious sites.
+I spent several months with this map, researching and visiting all the relevant sites.
+These included all tumuli and pre-historic sites, and all pre-reformation churches and chapels, wondering at the possibility that they may have superseded pre-Christian religious sites.
 But, at this scale, the detail was still very small, churches still being symbolised, but the alignments and the relationship of sites that were emerging were intriguing enough to justify the expense of transferring the findings on 1-10560 scale representing six-inches-to-the-mile, commonly known as six-inch maps.
 A far higher degree of accuracy could now be achieved but there were still problems.
 One is that paper is not a stable base, being subject to small amounts of expansion and contraction.
 Another is the curvature of the earth, the map being a flattened portion of a sphere.
 Over a distance of ten miles, running east to west, a small deviation will be found, meaning that a straight alignment would be very slightly curved when drawn upon an Ordnance Survey map.
-The deviation is far less North to South, indeed it is zero on the central meridian of the Transverse Mercator projection, on which the Ordnance Survey is based.
+The deviation is far less north to south, indeed it is zero on the central meridian of the Transverse Mercator projection, on which the Ordnance Survey is based.
 This meridian is two degrees west of Greenwich, roughly a line from Bournemouth to Berwick-on-Tweed.
-And a third problem is that the maps are not as accurate as many people think.
+And a third problem is that the maps are not as accurate as many people would like to think.
 The largest scale Ordnance Survey map is 1-1250 but this only covers urban areas.
 The scale covering rural areas is 1-2500.
-At this scale, the Ordnance Survey does a grand job but much of the information is derived from very old editions and it is not unusual for errors of several metres to be found, for example, the area of Crooksbury Common appears to have been updated using aerial photography, but the two tumuli hidden beneath the trees are not visible from the air and so remain in the same position as on the old County editions with the result that although the surrounding tracks are accurately positioned the barrows are five metres to the north-west of the surveyed position.
+At this scale, the Ordnance Survey does a grand job but much of the information is derived from ancient editions and it is not unusual for errors of several metres to be found; for example, the area of Crooksbury Common appears to have been updated using aerial photography.
+But the two tumuli (Crooksbury Barrows on the CROOKSBURY LINE) hidden beneath the trees are not visible from the air and so remain in the same position as on the old County editions with the result that although the surrounding tracks are accurately positioned the barrows are five metres to the north-west of the surveyed position.
 Although the errors at the larger scales can be several metres for hedgerows, watercourses, boundaries, etc. it is seen that the errors in solid structures, such as churches, in general, do not exceed one and a half metres.

-The white linework is downloaded from the Ordnance Survey. the blue circles are co-ordinates logged from the handheld GPS.
+The white linework is downloaded from the Ordnance Survey.
+The blue circles are co-ordinates logged from the handheld GPS.
 Green lines are bearing alignments.